DanielFlockhart/mnist-n--prediction-dbot/README.md

 - Request

 Numbers must be black with white background for model to be accurate.
 This is just a small project so I have not implemented scewing and other anti-overfitting and underfitting techniques.

-Features to come;

-- Optional testing architectures - convolutional neural network or feed forward neural network to enable testing of invariance to locational information